TVNZ: 2024–present

 In February 2024, Jodi O'Donnell became CEO of TVNZ.

 In early March 2024, due to financial difficulties from competing large Internet companies such as Netflix and YouTube and a decline in advertisement revenue, the state-owned broadcaster proposed ending television programmes Fair Go and Sunday along with 1News' midday and late night news segments.
 In addition, TVNZ has proposed 68 job cuts (roughly 9 percent of its staff).
 In response to the proposed cuts and layoffs, the Better Public Media Trust has proposed funding TVNZ through a $60 annual levy on individuals or alternatively a digital services levy.

 On 13 March 2024, TVNZ employees affiliated with the E tū union objected to TVNZ's proposal to slash almost 70 jobs.
 E tū negotiations specialist Michael Wood said that E tū members were unhappy with the proposed restructure and "shoddy" consultation process.
 In early May 2024, E Tū filed a case against TVNZ with the Employment Relations Authority (ERA), arguing that the broadcaster failed to follow the consultation requirements of its collective agreement with its members.
 On 6 May, TVNZ executives, staff members, and Wood submitted evidence during an investigative meeting at ERA's Auckland office.
 During the meeting, a Fair Go employee said that the company had not raised the issues of job cuts and programme cancellations during staff meetings on TVNZ's future direction.
 On 10 May, ERA ordered TVNZ to enter into mediation with the E tū union over THE staff redundancies caused by its programming cutbacks.
 TVNZ issued a statement voicing disappointment with ERA's decision and that "we will now take the time to consider the decision and our next steps."
 On 31 May, Employment Court Chief Judge Christina Inglis dismissed TVNZ's appeal against the Employment Relations Authority's ruling and ruled that TVNZ had to enter into collective bargaining with its employees.

 On 7 October 2024, TVNZ's management proposed several measures to find NZ$30 million in cost-savings including closing down the 1News website by February 2025, investing more in its TVNZ+ streaming service and reorienting its youth-oriented platform Re:News to focus on video storytelling.
 On 29 October, TVNZ abandoned plans to shut down its 1News website but proposed expanding the news content of TVNZ+.
 On 7 November 2024, TVNZ proposed cutting 90 roles and creating 41 new roles in order to save NZ$30 million.
 This includes cutting several roles on its Breakfast and Seven Sharp current affairs shows.

+In late March 2026, The New Zealand Herald reported that TVNZ was proposing cutting its Good Sorts evening news segment and its Re:News youth brand due to a challenging advertising market and a shift towards investing in digital technology.